You are here

 Q: We currently charge late fines and fees for damaged or lost children’s books.
 Are we still eligible?

-Q: We do interlibrary loans, but we don’t use the SWIFT or Prospector service.
+Q: We offer interlibrary loans, but we don’t use the SWIFT or Prospector service.
 Do we have to use SWIFT or Prospector to qualify for the ILL eligibility requirement?

 A: No, you do not need to be a SWIFT or Prospector member.
 As long as you have policies or procedures in place that allow loaning of items to others on request and obtain materials from other libraries if requested by those using your library, you meet the eligibility requirement regarding interlibrary loans.